-Site Option Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In-combination effects East Dorset ED01 - Brook Road, Wimborne No n/a n/a n/a n/a n/a ED02 - Blunts Farm, Ferndown Uncertain - breeding Nightjar recorded from within site boundary.
-Smooth snake recorded on adjacent road verge Construction of one or more of the following: - Residual waste treatment facility - Bulky waste treatment facility - Household recycling centre - Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility Activities may lead to loss of Annex I bird species breeding and foraging habitat and loss of available reptile habitat.
-Effect of emissions on adjacent European sites.
+Site Option Could the proposed site have likely significant effects on European sites?
+Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In-combination effects East Dorset WP01 - Ferndown Area of Search Uncertain as it stands - but no if wording suggested in Section 7 is adopted as this will mitigate against Likely Significant Effects.
+Breeding Nightjar recorded from within site boundary.
+Smooth snake recorded on adjacent road verge.
+Construction of one or more of the following: - Waste Transfer Station - Household recycling centre - Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility Activities may lead to loss of Annex I bird species breeding and foraging habitat and loss of available reptile habitat.
+Recreational displacement to European sites if those areas of the site currently used for recreation are lost.
 Dorset Heaths SAC Dorset Heathlands SPA Dorset Heathlands Ramsar Reptile and Annex I bird surveys should be carried out at earliest opportunity to inform mitigation needed.
 Effects on European sites would be lessened if eastern end of site was excluded from site boundary.
-Site Residual Waste Treatment facility at western end of site?
-Potential for incombination effects with Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014).
-Employment sites allocated in/around Ferndown & West Moors, including Blunts Farm, Woolsbridge Industrial Estate, Brook Road & Bailie Gate.
-ED03 - Woolsbridge Industrial Estate - south site Uncertain - Nightjar, Woodlark and Dartford Warbler recorded in adjacent European sites.
-The proposed site would provide good foraging habitat for Nightjar Construction of one or more of the following: - Residual waste treatment facility - Bulky waste treatment facility - Household recycling centre - Vehicle depot Increased vehicle traffic Possible emissions from residual waste treatment facility Activities may lead to loss of foraging habitat for Annex I bird species Effect of emissions through proximity to adjacent European sites.
-Hydrology - site is adjacent to Moors River SSSI and includes tributary of this river.
-Dorset Heaths SAC Dorset heathlands SPA Dorset Heathlands Ramsar Only use eastern parcel of land (see below).
-Surveys for Annex I birds and reptiles needed to inform possible mitigation.
-Potential for incombination effects with Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014).
+Impacts on European sites from recreational displacement would be mitigated if the SNCI (plus a buffer) at the east end of the site and the triangle of land at the west of the site were excluded from the Area of Search.
+The site boundary should also be re-drawn to exclude the footpath No if wording suggested in Section 7 is adopted as there will be no LSE and therefore can't be any in-combination effects.
+Otherwise, potential for in-combination effects with Christchurch & East Dorset Local Plan Part 1 - Core Strategy (2014).
 Employment sites allocated in/around Ferndown & West Moors, including Blunts Farm, Woolsbridge Industrial Estate, Brook Road & Bailie Gate.